shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.md

 ## Basic Information
 This assessment reports the status of vermilion rockfish (*Sebastes miniatus*) off the waters of Oregon state using data through 2020.
 Vermilion rockfish range from Prince William Sound, Alaska, to central Baja California at depths of 6 m to 436 m [@love_rockfishes_2002].
 They are most commonly found from southern Oregon to Punta Baja, Mexico [@Hyde2009] at depths of 50 m to 150 m [@Hyde2009].
 Hyde and Vetter [-@Hyde2009] describe an additional cryptic species related to vermilion rockfish, the sunset rockfish (*Sebastes crocotulus*).
 They note that Vermilion rockfish are residents of shallower depths (<100 m) versus sunset rockfish.
 Sunset rockfish tend to be more southerly, and are not commonly encountered in Oregon, so this assessment focuses only on vermilion rockfish.
 Adult fish tend to cluster on high relief rocky outcrops [@love_rockfishes_2002] and kelp forests [@Hyde2009].
 North of Point Conception, some adults are shallower, living in caves and cracks [@love_rockfishes_2002].
 Vermilion rockfish have shown high site fidelity [@Hannah2011 (only tagged 1 vermilion); @Lea1999], and low average larval dispersal distance [@Hyde2009].
 Lowe et al. (2009) [Lowe2009] suggested vermilion rockfish to have a lower site fidelity than previously believed, but they acknowledged that their observations of movements to different depths may have been due to the reality of a shallower species and a deeper species.

-The stock designation of waters off of Oregon was based on the California stock having a separate explotation history as well as a much larger stock density.
-Vermilion rockfish are not as abundant north of Califoria, but still provide some fishing opportunities.
+The stock designation of Oregon waters was based on the California stock having a separate explotation history as well as a much larger stock density.
+Vermilion rockfish are not as abundant north of Califoria, but still provide some fishing opportunities [@hannah_age_2012].
 The separation of Oregon and Washington into distinct mangement units, and thus separate stock assessments, were based on the observation that most vermilion in Oregon are taken off southern Oregon, while most of the habitat and take of vermilion off Washington was in the very northern portion of the Washington coast (Figure \ref{fig:ORWA-map}).
 Ninty percent of the total mortality in Oregon is from the southern part of the state (south of Pt.
 Arago), while ninty-seven percent comes from the northern portion of Washington (Figure \ref{fig:tm-plot}).
 This large area separation, low movement of larvae and adults, and the biogeographic barriers of the Columbia River outfall and lack of rocky habitat in southern Washington all support separate Oregon-Washington management units.

 ## Life History
 Approximate lifespan for vermilion rockfish is 60 years, with females living longer and growing larger than their male counterparts.
 50% are mature at 5 years and about 37 cm, with males probably maturing at shorter lengths than females [@love_rockfishes_2002].